digitalmacgyver/regonline_integration/utils/README.txt

 /wintmp/abi/speaker_images/input/

-7. Edit the speakers_csv, indir, and outdir arguments in speaker_images.py.
+7. Edit the speakers_csv, indir, and outdir arguments in speaker_images.py, run:

+./speaker_images.py

+8. Then edit the speakers_file paramter of fix_speakers.py run:

+./fix_speakers.py

-8. Copy the image files from speaker_images/output/ to:
+9. Copy the image files from speaker_images/output/ to:

 cd to the output directory of the script.

 rsync -avz * matt@52.8.24.90:/var/www/z3rbr4ngy/

-Upload speakers.csv as speakers to DoubleDutch.
+10. Upload speakers.csv as speakers to DoubleDutch.

 ## Attendee Data